coco33920/website/content/calc.md

 image = "assets/calc.gif"
 +++

-The above image shows calc, it have its own website [here](https://calc.nwa2coco.fr) and I am now working at the symbolic computation.
+The above image shows calc, it has its own website [here](https://calc.nwa2coco.fr) and I am now working at the symbolic computation.